thousandbrainsproject/everything_is_awesome/scripts/servers/actuators/README.md

 ## Server Script Setup

-To run the RGB camera server, you'll need to fetch and configure three Python
+To run the actuator servers, you'll need to fetch and configure three Python
 scripts: `server_depth.py`, `server_motor.py` and `pyro_utils.py`.

 These scripts are located in the `everything_is_awesome/scripts/servers/actuators` folder of the repository.

-Step 1: Download the scripts
+Step 1: Download the scripts on the actuator-pi

 ```bash
 cd ~/server